 The Mysterious Death of Iron Butterfly Bassist Philip Taylor Kramer

-On May 29, 1999, the remains of Philip Taylor Kramer, one-time bassist for Iron Butterfly, were found.
-Kramer had been missing for four years, and to this day nobody knows exactly what happened to him.
+The remains of one-time Iron Butterfly bassist Philip Taylor Kramer were found on May 29, 1999.
+He'd been missing for four years, and to this day nobody knows exactly what happened to him.

-On Feb.
-12, 1995, Kramer was due to pick up associate Greg Martini and Martini's wife from the L.A.
-International Airport, and take them back to his home for a relaxing evening.
+Kramer was due to pick up associate Greg Martini and Martini's wife from the airport on Feb.
+12, 1995 in L.A., and take them back to his home for a relaxing evening.
 But according to the Los Angeles Times, Kramer called home to make his wife aware that plans had changed, but that he would be there with a big surprise for her.
-He then called his old friend and band mate, Butterfly drummer Ron Bushy.
-"He said, 'Bush…it's Taylor, I love you more than life itself’,” recalled Bushy in a news report, "Then he hung up."
+He then called his old friend and band mate, Iron Butterfly drummer Ron Bushy.
+"He said, 'Bush, it's Taylor, I love you more than life itself'," Bushy recalled in a news report, "Then he hung up."

-Four years later, on May 29, 1999, Kramer's 1993 Ford Aerostar van was found at the bottom of a Malibu ravine by hikers in a canyon about 1.5 miles east of the Pacific Coast Highway.
+Four years later, on May 29, 1999, Kramer's 1993 Ford Aerostar van was spotted at the bottom of a Malibu ravine by hikers in a canyon about 1.5 miles east of the Pacific Coast Highway.
 His remains were found inside the vehicle, and later identified through dental records.
 Though his death was ultimately ruled a "probable suicide" by authorities, his family's doubts as to the actual events have remained.
-His sister told VH-1, “My brother would not have left his family,” while his widow told the L.A.
+"My brother would not have left his family," Kramer's sister said in an interview with VH-1.
+His widow told the L.A.
 Times that Kramer “would never, for any reason or under any circumstances, allow himself to completely abandon the family he loves more than life itself.”

 Kramer had reportedly been working on a revolutionary method of transporting information and matter through space, and his father remained unconvinced his death was a suicide.
-"Taylor had told me a long time before, there was people giving him problems, they wanted what he was doing, and several of them had threatened him.
-He told me 'If I ever say I'm gonna kill myself, don't you believe it, I'm gonna be needing help.'"
+"Taylor had told me a long time before, there was people giving him problems," he said.
+"They wanted what he was doing, and several of them had threatened him.
+He told me 'If I ever say I'm gonna kill myself, don't you believe it.
+I'm gonna be needing help.'"